The Commonplace

 0.05

 Across the European Union, most youth use the internet daily and encounter digital environments from an early age.
-Other positive medium daily internet use frequency among youth (EU)
+Other positive daily internet use frequency among youth (EU)

 most youth in the EU use the internet daily and encounter digital environments early